Mixed integer linear optimization formulations for learning optimal binary classification trees: MILO Formulations

 Here, objective function~\eqref{basemax} maximizes the number of correct classifications.
 Objective function~\eqref{basemin} minimizes the number of branching vertices.
 Constraints~\eqref{base1} imply that a vertex is labeled with a prediction class if and only if it is assigned to a class $k \in K$.
 Constraints~\eqref{base2} imply that every vertex $v \in V$ is either branched on a feature or a vertex on the $1,v$-path is assigned to a prediction class.
 Constraints~\eqref{base3} imply that no leaf vertex is branched on a feature.
 Constraints~\eqref{base4} imply that if datapoint $i \in I$ is classified at vertex $v \in V$, then vertex $v$ is assigned to the class for which $k = y^i$.
 Constraints~\eqref{base5} specify the domain of all decision variables of the base model.
 Furthermore, the polytope of the base model~\eqref{base_model} is denoted as follows,

 \begin{remark} Constraints $p \in [0,1]^n$, $w \in \{0,1\}^{n \times |K|}$, and~\eqref{base1} imply that $p \in \{0,1\}^n$. \end{remark}

 Base model~\eqref{base_model} ensures a valid binary decision tree structure.
 The base model is pruning aware through constraints~\eqref{base1} to prevent over-fitting in the final decision tree; our models still produce balanced decision tree solutions.
 Further, we can find optimal trees when an optimal depth is not known \emph{a priori} by choosing $h$ to be large, increasing the search space and solution time.
 The bi-objective approach also allows for objective~\eqref{basemin} to be used as a constraint to control the sparsity of the final decision tree.
 However, the base model~\eqref{base_model} does not guarantee feasible connected paths for datapoints to reach a correct classification vertex; that is, a datapoint can ``jump'' onto classification vertex 5 without going through branching vertex 2 in Figure~\ref{fig:basetree}.
 Hence, we need complementary $\milo$ formulations with connectivity constraints to ensure that correctly classified datapoints reach their corresponding classification vertex via feasible connected paths through the tree.
-In the following sections, we discuss five connectivity formulations: the flow-based connectivity formulation of~\cite{aghaei2021}, two new flow-based formulations ($\mcfone$ and $\mcftwo$), and two new cut-based formulations ($\cutone$ and $\cuttwo$).
+In the following sections, we discuss five connectivity formulations: the flow-based connectivity formulation of~\citet{aghaei2021}, two new flow-based formulations ($\mcfone$ and $\mcftwo$), and two new cut-based formulations ($\cutone$ and $\cuttwo$).
 These formulations are inspired by max-flow/min-cut formulations, as decision trees can be thought of as directed acyclic networks.